kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 * Device plugin API must not change.
 The existing device plugin drivers must continue working without change.

 * DRA driver API must not change.
-Core kubernetes (kube-scheduler, kubelet) is preferred over DRA driver for any change needed to support the feature.
+Core Kubernetes (kube-scheduler, kubelet) is preferred over DRA driver for any change needed to support the feature.

 ### Non-Goals